themosis/documentation/middleware.md

 Middleware can also receive additional parameters.
 For example, your application needs to verify that the current user has a given "capability" before performing a given action, you could create a `CheckCapability` middleware that receives a capability name as an additional argument.

-Additional middleware parameters will be passed to the middleware after the `$next` argument:
+Additional middleware parameters will be passed to the middleware after its `$next` argument:

 ```php
 <?php